Pattywaak/canarytokensinstall/README.md

 ## STEP 6:

 If you make an error with the configuration of canarytokens, repeat steps 2 and 3 with canary_reconfig instead of canaryinstaller

+## STEP 7:

+Navigate to canary-docker file and run the command sudo docker-compose up